trinity-team/camp-rubrik-cnp-microsoft/signs-signals-and-code/objective-work-with-events-reporting-and-role-based-access-control.md

-# Objective: Work with Envision Reporting, Activities, and Notifications
+# Objective: Work with Events, Reporting, and Role Based Access Control

 In this lab, you will perform the following tasks: